Work in Progress

 Titles modified to protect blind review.
 Contact me for drafts.

-Mental Action & the Metaphysics of Consciousness
+Mental Action & the Power of Effort

 I provide an account of mental action that aims to explain how you control what happens in consciousness, and argue that mental action has a place among the fundamental ontological categories required to explain consciousness.
+Under Review, Revised and Resubmitted.

 You Are Not an Event Are You?

 This paper presents a new version of the problem of the disappearing agent and argues against the standard story of action on the grounds that you are a specific kind of conscious living organism, rather than an event.
+Draft in Progress.